What happens to the people who have never heard about Christ? Will they go to heaven or hell?

 God tells us that anyone who really seeks Him will find Him,

 But from there you will seek the LORD your God, and you will find Him if you search for Him with all your heart and all your soul.
-(NASB) Deut.
-4:29
+Deuteronomy 4:29 (NASB)

 The LORD is near to all who call upon Him, To all who call upon Him in truth.
-(NASB) Ps.
-145:18
+Psalm 145:18 (NASB)

 And you will seek Me and find Me, when you search for Me with all your heart.
-(NASB) Jer.
-29:13
+Jeremiah 29:13 (NASB)

-But God searches and seeks men and women also.
+But God is also searching and seeking the men and women He has chosen.

 For thus says the Lord GOD, “Behold, I Myself will search for My sheep and seek them out.”
-(NASB) Ezek.
-34:11
+Ezekiel 34:11 (NASB)

 Two wonderful examples of this are found in the book of Acts.
 The first one is the conversion of the eunuch (Acts 8:25-40).
 The Holy Spirit came to Philip and told him to go find a certain eunuch who was trying to understand scripture and present Jesus to him.
 The eunuch was reading the book of Isaiah.
 Philip obeyed, found the eunuch and offered to explain the passage the eunuch was reading.
 Eventually, the eunuch put his trust in Jesus in order to have his sins forgiven.